A data breach happens almost every day.

 PALADIN forensic suite – the world’s most famous Linux forensic suite is a modified Linux distro based on Ubuntu available in 32 and 64 bit.

 Paladin has more than 100 tools under 29 categories, almost everything you need to investigate an incident.
 Autospy is included in the latest version – Paladin 6.

 The Sleuth Kit is a collection of command-line tools to investigate and analyze volume and file systems to find the evidence.

 CAINE (Computer Aided Investigate Environment) is a Linux distro that offers the complete forensic platform which has more than 80 tools for you to analyze, investigate, and create an actionable report.

-I hope the above tools help you handle the incident more efficiently and make the investigation process faster.
+I hope the above tools help you handle the Cybersecurity incident more efficiently and make the investigation process faster.
 If you are new to forensic investigation then you may want to check out this course.